Canardoux/flutter_sound/doc/migration_5.x.x.md

 - This is not Flutter Sound role to do UI interface

 The parameter `requestPermission` is removed from the `startRecorder()` parameters.
+The permission_handler dependency is removed from Flutter Sound pubspec.yaml

 ## The StartRecorder() **"path"** parameter is now mandatory